 As the recruit, we’re constantly sent into dangerous areas, asked to be a lab-rat and never called by our real name (Venkman doesn’t want to get too attached after ‘what happened to the last one’).
 You’re paid for each ghost you bust, and use it to fund Egon’s research into better weapons like the Slime gun from GBII amongst other things, but we’re not really contributing; we're so in the background we might as well be playing Winston.

 The middle section does suffer from padding, but they seem to be aware of it; while it’s the same experience level after level they change it up by having us sucked into the ghosts’ own realms - an early return to the Sedgewick sees us in a Bioshock-like world chasing a fisherman ghost and we investigate a phantom nicknamed the Black Widow - a name she takes literally ... exploring Sandor’s hidden island is cool, and that it links GBII’s Slime into Shandor’s plan and creates a trilogy is great, but as a game it takes a while to regain that initial ‘I’m a Ghostbuster!’ feel, and the final level, where we fight animated Egyptian-style mannequins is more shooter than buster.

 Some of the mid-game fatigue might be down to the opening levels being so good - recapturing Slimer (who manages to slime Venkman again) is awesome, and it’s a ballsy move making Stay Puft the first boss we encounter.
-But it sets the bar pretty high for the rest of the game.
+It sets the bar pretty high for the rest of the game.